This module is assessed by 80% examination and 20% continuous assessment. This document specifies the continuous assessment component.

 (1) Download the data sets and descriptions.

-(2) Design a suitable Multiple-Layer Perceptron neural network that can learn from the training data set to generalize well to the testing data set.
+(2) Design a suitable Multi-Layer Perceptron neural network that can learn from the training data set to generalize well to the testing data set.
 Hint: Some form of Back-Propagation learning algorithm will probably be most appropriate.

 (5) Write a report explaining what you did and what you found.
 You should include the following sections: